Everest Base Camp Trek

 Stand face to face with Chomolungma — the Goddess Mother of Earth

-On this Everest Base Camp Trek you’ll be enchanted by Nepal, a country of hospitable people, beautiful scenery, and a large variety of cultural traditions.
+On this Everest Base Camp Trek our guides will show you an enchanting Nepal, a country of hospitable people, beautiful scenery, and a large variety of cultural traditions.
 This blend of outdoor adventure and cultural exploration is a great way to experience the Himalayan Mountains — perhaps the world’s most impressive mountains.

 Our carefully crafted itinerary ensures proper acclimatization, allowing you to fully enjoy one of the world’s great treks and the non-technical ascent of 18,450 foot / 5624 meter Kala Pattar.
 Discover why this has become one of our most rewarding journeys and a Mountain Madness Classic, developed by our founder Scott Fischer.
 You’ll enjoy our decades of experience in Nepal with the best possible service and a time-honored connection to Nepal.
 And if you’re feeling feisty, add Island Peak to your itinerary and climb a peak over 20,000-ft / 6000-meter!